 - Deprecated endpoints are endpoints that are still supported and can still be used at the moment, but will be deleted in a future release.
 Old code that uses a deprecated endpoint should be updated to stop using the deprecated endpoint.
 When a future release of Looker removes support for that endpoint, any code that is still using it will break.
 In most cases, a deprecated endpoint will be replaced by improved functionality.
 If you find that your application is using a deprecated function or property, it’s a good idea to refactor your code to replace the deprecated element as soon as you can.

-Beta and deprecated endpoints are marked as such in the 3.1 API Reference and in the interactive API documents.
+Beta and deprecated endpoints are marked as such in the API Explorer and in the 4.0 API Reference.
 Endpoints that aren’t marked are considered stable.

 Migrating to a new API version